anatoliykmetyuk/anatoliykmetyuk.github.io_/posts/2017-03-10-matryoshka-intro.md

 title: Introduction to Recursion Schemes with Matryoshka
 categories:
 - blog
-description: Motivation for the recursion schemes based on fixed point types and their implementation in Matryoshka.
+description: Motivation for the recursion schemes based on fixed-point types and their implementation in Matryoshka.
 keywords: scala,programming,functional programming,category theory,recursion schemes,matryoshka,catamorphism,recursion
 ---
 > Recursion is the GOTO of functional programming - Erik Meijer[^1]